Tan Yock Lin: Education and career

 Tan read engineering at Imperial College and law at the University of Oxford.
-He had previously worked at the Economic Development Board and the Monetary Authority of Singapore before becoming a law professor in 2000.
+After working at the Economic Development Board and the Monetary Authority of Singapore, he joined the faculty of NUS in 1982 and subsequently became a law professor in 2000.

 In August 2008, Tan was awarded the Public Service Medal (PBM) during the National Day Awards for his work in law reform with the Singapore Academy of Law.
-When asked to say a few words about the award, he said, “Law reform is tremendously exciting and I am truly thankful to have been given the opportunity to work with and learn from some of the country’s most informed and forward legal minds.”
+When asked to say a few words about the award, he said, "Law reform is tremendously exciting and I am truly thankful to have been given the opportunity to work with and learn from some of the country's most informed and forward legal minds."
+By 2021, he was the longest-serving member of Singapore Academy of Law's Law Reform Committee.

-In 2010, Tan was appointed as the inaugural Geoffrey Bartholomew Professor.
+In 2010, Tan was appointed the inaugural Geoffrey Bartholomew Professor.
 On his appointment, NUS Law Dean Tan Cheng Han noted, "It is befitting that the inaugural appointee is Professor Tan Yock Lin.
 Besides sharing a deep practice in the law, both Professor Tan and Professor Bartholomew started out as economists.
 Though their paths may not quite have crossed, each has left indelible footprints for the rest of us to follow.
 Just as Professor Bartholomew had touched many lives in his time at the University, Prof Tan continues to share his wealth of experience and knowledge with many of our law students."
-The professorship title was succeeded by Jeffrey Pinsler.
-In 2021, he was appointed an Emeritus Professor at NUS.
+Tan held this professorship till 2014 when he was succeeded by Jeffrey Pinsler.
 He received the Long Service Medal in 2013.
+In 2021, he was appointed emeritus professor at NUS.